1)

 4

 Ramban: The Midas ha'Din was contained inside the Midas Rachamim.
 (Perhaps what the Ramban means is that the two Midos worked simultaneously; whenever the former struck the Egyptians, the latter saved Yisrael.)
 Predominantly, the Midas Rachamim is synonymous with the Name Havayah, as the Torah goes on to explain.
 Refer to 3:15:1:1.
-See Ramban's corollary between the three Names of Hashem - Havayah, 'Ehkyeh' and Adnus.
+See Ramban's corollary between the three Names of Hashem - Havayah, 'Ehekeh' and Adnus.

 5